by Karen Jones

 For situations like these, you’ll get a lot out of Fame Crafts’ transfer sheets.
 Coming in one of every popular color, the possibilities are endless.
 There won’t be a design that you won’t be able to create when you have Fame Crafts’ bundle in your possession.

 You will not need to worry about the designs fading when washed, either.
 Fame Crafts’ transfer paper contains easy to weed polyurethane, which allows any fabric that gets ironed on to stay on the fabric after dozens or even hundreds of washings.

 Again, Fame Crafts’ transfer paper is meant for specific designs, not multiples of the same design.
 And one thing that could have made this pack of transfer paper much better is if they had more than one of every color sheet in the pack.

-You will also need a printer that can work specifically with Fame Crafts’ transfer paper not only because of its unusual size, but also because of the vinyl material.
+You will also need a printer that can work specifically with Fame Crafts’ transfer paper because of its unusual size and the vinyl material.
 Check to see if the printer you own is compatible.

 The first in our list of reviews is the Dark Fabric Heat Transfer Paper by UNEWPRINT.
 Well, just as its title goes, this paper is your best choice when looking to add customized prints on black fabrics, such as T-shirts, aprons, hats, and bags.

 This product suits light-colored fabrics, and it works perfectly with inkjet printers.
 Meaning, if you use a laserjet, it may not work for you.
 Instead, it can result in a mess and even cause costly damages to your printer.